GitauHarrison/notes/recaptcha.md

 >The Invisible reCAPTCHA does not need the user to click on a check box instead it is called upon when a user clicks on a button on a site.

-For now, we will make use of reCAPTCHA v2 to validate request in our app.
+For now, we will make use of reCAPTCHA v2 to validate requests in our app.
 If you do not have a [Google Account](https://accounts.google.com/signup/v2/webcreateaccount?flowName=GlifWebSignIn&flowEntry=SignUp), you need to create one.

 ##### Things You Need To Do